arora-aditya/now/README.md

 >
 > Matt

-2 days ago I received this email from [Yes Theory](https://yestheory.com/) titled `Be Selfish`
+A few days ago I received this email from [Yes Theory](https://yestheory.com/) titled `Be Selfish`

+If you don't know who they are, you should look up why Will Smith jumped out of a helicopter, since they were the ones who challenged him to do it

 After I read the 400 word email, I had goosebumps on my hands.
 This email gave me the urge to etch the message on my hand, to never forget it.

-I am not one to reply to newsletters, but I made the exception, and just wanted to tell Matt, how much the message had made me reflect.
-Even if didn't reach him, I take pleasure in knowing that the message has been sent to the universe.

 I've read the email about 5 times now, whenever I'm feeling low or down, I remember to be selfish to myself, to put myself first and to let it all go.
 I even sent this email to my mom just because of the effect it had on me.

+Moreover, I am not one to reply to newsletters, but I made the exception, and just wanted to tell Matt (one of the members of the Yes Theory), how much the message had made me reflect.
+Even if I didn't reach him, I take pleasure in knowing that the message has been sent to the universe and that I did my part.

-### Lesson learnt: `Be Selfish, but help others once you wear your own!`
+### Lesson learnt: `Be Selfish, but help others once you've reached where you have to be`